 - vivid dreams

 For Healthcare Professionals

-Applies to propranolol: intravenous solution, oral capsule extended release, oral concentrate, oral solution, oral tablet
+Applies to propranolol: intravenous solution, oral capsule extended release, oral concentrate, oral liquid, oral solution, oral tablet

 Use of a nonselective beta-blocker like propranolol (the active ingredient contained in Inderal) may at least blunt cardiac output in some patients, especially those with preexisting left ventricular systolic dysfunction and during exertion.
 Data have shown that cardiac conditioning can delay or attenuate this side effect of propranolol.